timjamesmorales/KindleUnlimited-Case-Study/README.md

 SQL will be used for the initial organization of the dataset, due to the large amount of raw data in the original dataset.
 130k rows heavily bogs down the processing time of Sheets, so BigQuery will be used to separate the data into 3 distinct datasets based on the type of data they contain: String data, Numerical data, and Boolean data.
 These smaller datasets will be more easily cleaned by Sheets, and then Sheets will be used for data analysis and visualization.

 ### Uploading Data

+SQL Code: Uploading Data

+The original data CSV file is uploaded as a table to the 'mydata-408300.amazon_kindle_unlimited_data' dataset.
+Then, 3 new tables are created, each containing the String, Numerical, or Boolean data of the original table.
+Each table is created with the 'asin' column so that VLOOKUP can join them later on.

+### Cleaning Data

+Each of the 3 tables are downloaded as CSV files and uploaded to Google Drive, where they are saved in the larger project folder.
+Then, each CSV is imported into a new combined workbook as 3 separate sheets.
+From here, each individual sheet is inspected, cleaned, and transformed.